-Given the current warming of northern climates, plant species ranges are expected to move northward, and as they react differently to their new environmental conditions, different species mixes are expected to result.
+Global warming is causing plant species ranges to move northward, and as they react differently to their new environmental conditions, different species mixes are expected to result.
 It is anticipated that “the migration of many pioneering tree species will depend on the successful migration of their host-specific mycorrhizae.”

 As a highly diverse mycoflora will be important in the ability of plants to adjust to climate change, and since mycorrhizaenatural soil microbes that improve the health and growth rates of plants.
 In nature, healthy soils contain these beneficial organisms, but they are deficient in eroded, heavily used and degraded soils.
 Industrial disturbance to the soil in large-scale agricultural practices, forestry cutovers, or mining activity reduces or destroys these beneficial micro-organisms.
 The application of the microbes to seedlings prior to planting reduces the need for chemicals such as fertilizers and herbicides and provides increased stress resistance to the seedlings before they are exposed to environmental stresses such as transplant shock, or extremes of temperature and moisture.
 Mycorrhizal inoculum is produced in Mikro-Tek’s facility in Timmins for shipment to project sites anywhere in the world.